tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 We can now use the :mod:`fasta_utils` module to start answering some of the biological questions that we posed at the beginning of this chapter.
 For now let us do this using an interactive Python shell.
-Remember to make sure that you are in the ``scripts`` directory when you run the ``python`` command below.

 .. code-block:: none

-    $ pwd
-    /home/tjelvar/protein-number-vs-size/scripts
     $ python
     Python 2.7.10 (default, Jul 14 2015, 19:46:27)
     [GCC 4.2.1 Compatible Apple LLVM 6.0 (clang-600.0.39)] on darwin